PeterCamilleri/CX16/docs/vm_ip.md

 other where it resides in banked, high ram.
 These correspond to options 1X and 2X in the [**sample VM layouts**](./vm_layouts.md).

+The second thing that must be considered is, what, exactly is being fetched?
+Here almost all VM designs fall into one of two sub-camps.
+In these, VM application code consists of one of the following:

+* A series of byte codes or tokens.
+This is by far the most common and is typically what one thinks of in most VM architectures.
+The instruction may require some additional follow-on bytes.
+* A 16-bit address.
+This is most often seen with threaded languages like FORTH.
+The instruction may also require additional some follow-on bytes or 16-bit words.

+There may be other options, but they are too obscure to be considered here.

 [Back to the Top](#the-vm-instruction-pointer)

 ## Low Ram Virtual Instruction Pointers